94edwin89/Atomic-Blog/README.md

 ## Performance Note

 The `Archive` component generates a large list of posts (10,000 by default) to demonstrate performance considerations in React.
 You can reduce the number of generated posts by modifying the length of the array in the `Archive` component if the application becomes slow.

-## License

-This project is open-source and available under the [MIT License](LICENSE).

----

-This README provides an overview of the project, how to set it up, and what features are available, along with usage instructions and a note on performance considerations.